 - Road freight transport measurement (road_go)

-- Energy, transport and environment indicators - 2017 edition - Statistical book
+- Energy, transport and environment statistics - 2019 edition - Statistical book

-- Illustrated glossary for transport statistics - 4th edition - Methodologies and working papers
+- Glossary for transport statistics - 5th edition - 2019 - Manuals and guidelines

 - Methodologies used in surveys of road freight transport in Member States, EFTA and Candidate Countries - Revised, 2017 edition - Manuals and guidelines